Blog #3

 This strain often shows up most clearly in roles that sit at the intersection of patients, doctors, and leadership, particularly treatment coordinators.

 When systems are unclear, these roles end up carrying ambiguity, emotional conversations, and follow-up that should be supported by the process.
-What looks like burnout is often a signal that the system is asking one person to hold too much.
+What looks like burnout is often a signal that the doctor(s) and the staff are working too hard to compensate for poorly designed systems.

 The Schedule Is Often the First Place Chaos Shows Up